mict0/csv-to-fixedwidth/README.md

-# csv-to-fixedwidth
+# csv-to-fixedwidth and other way around
- Convert csv to fixed-width file using config
+ Convert between csv and fixedwidth files using config